We all need more joy in our lives!

 Proceeds from Maxine’s Joy support organizations helping families impacted by Alzheimer’s Disease and dementia.

-I have since written the story of her sweet yet difficult life, complete with actual facts that guide the story, including her growing up during the Depression and Dust Bowl, having to leave school to pick cotton and provide food for the family, meeting Dad and traveling across the country with baby Shirley, through to her Alzheimer’s journey and eventual arrival in heaven.
+I’ve since written the story of her beautiful and often difficult life.
+Maxine’s Joy is built around real events: growing up during the Great Depression and Dust Bowl, having to leaving school to pick cotton and provide for her family, meeting my father and the start of WWII, and ultimately, her journey through Alzheimer’s and home to heaven.

 Let go!